JimZAI/DETA-plus/README.md

 ## Contact
 If you hava any questions, feel free to

-* Send an email to: jizhang.jim@gmail.com
+* Contact me at: jizhang.jim@gmail.com
-* New an issue at this repo.
+* New an issue in this repo.